Citation, DOI & article data

 Ewing sarcomas are the second most common malignant primary bone tumors of childhood after osteosarcoma, typically arising from the medullary cavity with the invasion of the Haversian system.
 Ewing sarcomas usually present as moth-eaten, destructive, and permeative lucent lesions in the shaft of long bones, with a large soft tissue component and typical onion skin periostitis.
 These tumors may also involve flat bones and can appear sclerotic in up to 30% of cases.

-The Ewing sarcoma family of tumors primarily occurs in white patients.
-In the United States, the incidence in Asians/Pacific Islanders is about one-half that in Caucasians, while the incidence among African Americans is one-ninth that in Caucasians 12.
+The Ewing sarcoma family of tumors primarily occurs in White patients.
+In the United States, the incidence in the Asian/Pacific Islander population is about one-half that in the White population, while the incidence in the Black population is one-ninth that in White population 12.

 Presentation is non-specific with local pain being by far the most common symptom.
 Occasionally a soft tissue mass may be palpable.
 Pathological fractures also occur.
 Systemic symptoms including fever may be present.
 ESR and serum LDH levels are also elevated 14.

 Ewing sarcoma is a small round blue cell tumor with regular-sized primitive-appearing cells.
 It is closely related to the soft tissue tumors pPNET, Askin tumor, and neuroepithelioma, which collectively are referred to as Ewing sarcoma family of tumors (ESFT) 1.
 They share not only microscopic appearances but also demonstrate a non-random t(11;22)(q24;q12) chromosome rearrangement.

 femur most common

 sacrococcygeal region most common 4

 As far as a location within long bones, the tumor is almost always metadiaphyseal or diaphyseal 2,3: